 Kittens, kittens and more kittens are here!

-Kitten Season began in mid March this year and we have already taken in over 117 kittens under the age of eight weeks and it won’t slow down for months.
+Kitten Season began in mid March this year and we have already taken in hundreds of kittens under the age of eight weeks and it won’t slow down for months.

 Did you know, every kitten we take in will typically remain in our care until they are two months old and two pounds.
 They will receive regular medical care including vaccinations, preventatives and any necessary treatment for infections or illnesses.
 Prior to be put up for adoption, they will be spayed or neutered and microchipped.
 We believe in giving them the best possible start in life with their new families!